OlgaPalma/Hello-World/README.md

 I really love working in tech.
 I am on the mission of challenging the status quo in the legal field and democratize legal services!

 # More about me
 I practice meditation almost every day.
-I love walking in the nature and reading as much books as I can.
+I love walking through nature and reading as much books as I can.